-Alternative dispute resolution bodies also exist which are competent to deal with complaints about legal services, should you and the barrister both wish to use such a scheme.
-If you wish to use mediation, please contact us to discuss this.
+If you are unhappy with the outcome of the investigation, alternative complaints bodies as approved by the Chartered Trading Standards Institute also exist which are competent to deal with complaints about legal services, should you and the barrister both wish to use such a scheme.
+If you wish to use your chosen ADR provider, please contact us to discuss this, including time limits for contacting your chosen ADR.
 Please also note that if mediation is used, neither you nor the barrister is required to accept the proposed resolution.
-If mediation does not resolve the complaint, you may still make a complaint to the Legal Ombudsman (provided you fall within their jurisdiction and you do so within the time limit).
+If mediation does not resolve the complaint, you may still make a complaint to the Legal Ombudsman (provided you fall within their jurisdiction and you do so within the time limit)